Metro Express (Mauritius): Plans

-On 14 July 2021 the CEO of Metro Express Ltd, Das Mootanah announced that the acquisition of land for the Rose Hill to Ebène branch has already started and the company was engaging in dialogue with stakeholders - Réduit, Larsen & Toubro and RITES.
+On 14 July 2021 the CEO of Metro Express Ltd, Das Mootanah announced that the acquisition of land for the Rose Hill to Ebène branch had already started and the company was engaging in dialogue with stakeholders - Réduit, Larsen & Toubro and RITES.

 The Ebène and Réduit extension lines and the stations were already recommended in a report by the Singapore Cooperation Enterprise, submitted to the Mauritian authorities in 2016.